 One possible distinguishing difference of modern gray zone problems may be considered in terms of just what sort of deterrence actors are designing around.
 Previous studies have focused on adversaries who design around immediate deterrence (threats issued in a crisis situation); modern gray zone conflict may more often works to compromise general deterrence (implicit barriers to crisis initiation).
 Estonia or NATO did not issue a specific threat to Russia in 2007, but Russia had to take into account the possibility of Article V being invoked if it registered its protest too aggressively.
 General increases in the costs of traditional conflict--the carrot of economic interdependence and stick of conventional retaliation--create incentives for the subversion rather than the transgression of general deterrence.
 The cyber domain, where general deterrence is unreliable and immediate deterrence works hardly at all (Lindsay and Gartzke 2018; Schneider 2019), is well suited to such purposes.

-This demonstrates the importance of thinking about deterrence across domains.
-While gray zone conflict reflects a reduction in the potential intensity of conflict, it often entails a shift in the type of conflict as well--a shift to a different domain.
-New (or newly interesting) domains like cyberspace and outer space are among the most commonly cited examples of emerging gray zone conflict because they represent a change in the intensity of conflict as well as the type; both also act as force multipliers for conventional military power, which makes even low intensity activity concerning (Nye 2017; Warden 2018).
-If a country does not have an appropriate, same-domain, and proportional response to a type of attack then its use may result in the horns of strategic dilemma--ignore a brazen provocation or risk unwanted escalation (Maxwell 2016).
-There are risks, of course.
-Gray zone conflicts characterized by operations in a new domain could be interpreted as non-escalatory by the attacker, who focuses on the severity of conflict, but as escalatory by the defender, focusing on the novel type of conflict.
-This produces concerns that conventional warfare that involves cyber and space attacks could result in inadvertent escalation to higher levels of violence (Goldstein 2013; Gompert and Libicki 2014; Acton 2018).
-So far, however, most cyber transgressions (and simulated attacks) have not been punished with escalatory retaliation (Schneider 2017).

 The two different logics of gray zone conflict--deterrence and efficiency--make contrasting predictions.
 An actor wishing to change the balance of power can do so through ordinary (peaceful) competition, gray zone conflict, or traditional conflict (Schram 2019).
 Each strategy differs in terms of its ability to alter the balance of power as well as its costs.
 Efforts to deter gray zone conflict can thus be stabilizing or escalatory, depending on the preference ordering of the initiator.
 Raising the cost of gray zone conflict when it is motivated by deterrence discourages escalation since the threat of retaliation invokes the very costs that the initiator is hoping to avoid.
 When motivated by efficiency concerns, however, the initiator has already decided that the expected gains from traditional conflict exceed the benefits of peaceful competition.
 Thus, raising the cost of gray zone conflict simply makes the gray zone less efficient, encouraging a move to high intensity conflict.
 Political ends rather than technological means determine the potential for escalation.
 The problem of escalation in limited conflicts with unlimited potential for violence remains one of the most pressing open strategic problems of the 21st century.